 Populating and organizing your inventory involves the following activities:

-Set up networking by using vSphere Standard Switches or vSphere Distributed Switches.
-To use services such as vMotion, TCP/IP storage, VMware vSAN™, and Fault Tolerance, setup VMkernel networking for these services.
+- Setup networking by using vSphere Standard Switches or vSphere Distributed Switches.
+To use services such as vMotion, TCP/IP storage, Virtual SAN, and Fault Tolerance, setup VMkernel networking for these services.
 For more information, see vSphere Networking.

 - Configure storage systems and create datastore inventory objects to provide logical containers for storage devices in your inventory.
 See vSphere Storage.

 - Create clusters to consolidate the resources of multiple hosts and virtual machines.
 You can enable vSphere HA and vSphere DRS for increased availability and more flexible resource management.
 See vSphere Availability for information about configuring vSphere HA and vSphere Resource Management for information about configuring vSphere DRS.